 - Introduction of policies by the government that can influence supply-side economics.

 Q5.
 Is having a high-value currency a good thing or a bad thing for the economy?

 It can be both.
 For some countries, having a high-value currency is beneficial, whereas some countries can also benefit from having a weaker currency.
 This is because the weaker currency aids their export industry.
 Gaining significant market shares is easier for these countries as their goods are comparatively cheaper to buy.
-But, it is not always the strategy for the improvement of the revenues of export.
+However, it is not always the strategy for the improvement of the revenues of exports.
 Currencies like the Nigerian naira or the Tanzanian shilling are weaker because of their grave economic challenges.